 Does EOS Have a Future?

 EOS does have a future.
 Its parent company Block.one has created a new subsidiary called Bullish Global.
-It looks forward to launching a cryptocurrency exchange in the months leading up to the end of 2021.
+It launched a cryptocurrency exchange in 2021.
 Normally, novel tokens of networks are used in facilitating transactions on cryptocurrency exchanges.
 With EOS serving as the primary token, thousands and millions of users could flaunt their cryptocurrency and more liquidity would be poured into the asset.
 In the long term, this will cause a spike in the price of the currency and lead to huge returns for investors.